EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 3. :code:`"@type":"Single_Roll_Only"`

-This option indicates that the payload can be maneuvered only about the roll axis (of the nadir-pointing frame).
+This option indicates that the instrument can be maneuvered only about the roll axis (of the nadir-pointing frame).
 Such an option is expected for instruments which require a pure-side-looking target geometry.
 The range of possible roll is indicated by the :code:`rollMin` and :code:`rollMax` name, value pairs.
 Note that these angles are defined with respect to the NADIR_POINTING frame.